Australia at the 1996 Summer Paralympics: Wheelchair Rugby

 Wheelchair rugby was a demonstration sport at the 1996 Summer Paralympics.
-The sport has the same level of aggression as non-wheelchair rugby and is the only wheelchair contact sport that is played in the Paralympics.
-The contact is a reason Australian players compete.
-The contact and aggression is often damaging to the wheelchairs.
-For this reason, a welder was at the games to repair wheelchairs of rugby players.
-National rugby rivalries were carried over into the wheelchair version, with the Australian team viewing the match against New Zealand as one of their most important.
+The only wheelchair contact sport played in the Paralympics, it was required that a welder attend games to repair wheelchairs of players when contact caused damage.
+National rugby rivalries carried over into the wheelchair event, with the Australian team viewing the match against New Zealand as one of their most important.

-George Hucks was a member of the Australian team.
-During a practice in Atlanta prior to the start of the games, Hucks broke his kneecap.
-Hucks, from South Australia, was the team's best player.
-This was a major loss for the team.
-Hucks was flown home and another player was flown into Australia to replace him.
+Team member George Hucks broke his kneecap during practice in Atlanta, prior to the start of the games.
+He was flown home and another player was flown from Australia to replace him.
+Hucks, from South Australia, was considered one of the team's best players.

 Australia did not win a single match in wheelchair rugby.
 They lost to New Zealand 23–39, to Great Britain 33–34, to Canada 24–39, to the USA 18–31 and to Sweden 25–29.

-This however was the start of a what has now become one of the most popular sports at the Paralympic games, with Australia moving forward to medal in the next 4 games, 2 being gold.
+Wheelchair rugby would become a permanent addition to future paralympics.
+Australia would medal in the following four summer games, twice winning gold.